Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Foundations of Adic Spaces

 \subsection{Basic Definitions}

-We start this section by introducing two categories that will play the role of the categories of (locally) ringed spaces in the case of adic spaces.
-Namely, these two categories are ambient categories for the category of analytic adic spaces, but the embedding of adic spaces in one of them is not fully faithful.
+We start this section by recalling the definition of the category of topologically locally $v$-ringed spaces $\cal{V}$.
+This category will play the same role as the category of locally ringed spaces plays for the category of schemes.
+Namely, $\cal{V}$ is going to be a sufficiently flexible category with a fully faithful embedding of the category of adic spaces into it.